Sue Reno: Work

 Winner of the 2013 "Art of the State" Pennsylvania Museum Purchase Award and part of the Permanent Collection of the State Museum of Pennsylvania for "Silk Mill #3".
 Her piece "In Dreams I Learned to Swim" was juried into the 2015 Art of the State show.

 NASA's James Webb Space Telescope - In 2016, Sue was chosen by NASA as one of a few artists to visit the Goddard Space Flight Center to view and be inspired by the telescope, and to produce a unique piece of art.
 It was displayed at the Goddard Space Flight Center for three months in 2017.
 Details on this Art Quilt "Luminosity" are documented in her blog and can be viewed here.

 2nd Place for Craft at the 2020 "Art of the State" Pennsylvania Museum exhibit - Her piece, "In Dreams I Saw the Rift" can be viewed on her website or on the museum's Virtual 360 exhibit tour in Area 9.

 Unfolding the Universe : A James Webb Space Telescope VR Experience - In 2022, Sue was live in the Earth Gallery of this NASA event; presenting her four artworks (First Light, Galaxy Assembly, Stellar Nurseries, Luminosity) about the James Webb Space Telescope.
 Metaverse participants were able to virtually view Sue's artwork as they strolled the Earth Gallery and interacted with her.
 The event was also live streamed on YouTube.
 Sue is introduced here.

 Media

-TV/Video/DVD/Downloads
+TV, video, DVD, downloads

 Quilting Arts Workshop: Surface Design Essentials for the Printed Quilt - Released in the Fall of 2014, this instructional course by Sue is dedicated to teaching how to create unique fabric using four distinct surface design techniques: Thermofax, cyanotype, collagraph, and heliographic sun printing.

-PBS Quilting Arts TV - Sue is featured in three episodes (1404, 1408, 1410) of this show, which began airing nationwide in 2014.
+PBS Quilting Arts * TV - Sue is featured in three episodes (1404, 1408, 1410) of this show, which began airing nationwide in 2014.
 A full description of this TV series is available here.
 A preview of Sue on episode 1404 can be viewed here.